aerospike/aerospike-vector-search-examples/avs-client-java/README.md

           -  `testVectorSearchAsync()`: Executes the vector search tests and computes recall metrics.

+### Javadocs
-Please refer to the client javadocs for
+Please refer to the [javadocs](https://javadoc.io/doc/com.aerospike/avs-client-java/latest/index.html) for more details.